RTXteam/RTX/deploy/preview/README.md

 `/api/arax/v1.4` to the Flask service on port 5000.
 The UI asks for its API with a relative path, so it does not care that nginx stripped a prefix in front of it.

+## Fast redeploy

+Rebuilding the image takes about six minutes, and most pushes to a pull request change nothing that the image bakes in. `deploy.sh` therefore checks whether it can move the existing container to the new commit instead, which takes roughly 15 to 30 seconds.

+It goes the fast way when all of this holds:

+- the container `rtx_pr_<PR>` for that pull request exists and is running
+- `--force` was not given
+- a commit sha was passed, which the workflow always does
+- that commit is on `origin` once the container has fetched
+- `git diff` between the commit checked out in the container and the target commit is empty for `requirements.txt`, `DockerBuild/` and `code/config_dbs.json`

+Those three paths are the gate because a change to them cannot be picked up by a checkout inside a container that is already running.
+The first two are baked into the image, and `config_dbs.json` decides which database files the container was set up with.

+A fast redeploy checks the repository clone inside the container out on the target commit as user `rt` with a detached HEAD, reruns `ARAX_database_manager.py` and `kp_info_cacher.py`, and restarts `RTX_OpenAPI_production` and `RTX_Complete`.
+Apache is left alone, because it serves the UI straight from that working tree and picks up UI changes with no restart.
+The nginx snippet is rewritten so its header names the new commit, and nginx is only reloaded when the routing itself changed.

+The commit a preview is running is read with `git rev-parse HEAD` inside the container, never from the `arax.preview.sha` label.
+Docker labels cannot be changed on a running container, so that label keeps naming the commit the image was built from.

+Anything that does not qualify falls back to the full rebuild, and the reason for it is printed in the log, in the summary and in the sticky pull request comment.
+A fast redeploy that fails its health check stops there rather than rebuilding behind your back, and tells you to rerun with `--force`.

 ## One-time host setup

 Run this once on `cicd.rtx.ai`, as a human with sudo: